CoCoNut-UvA/coconut/docs/source/calculator.rst

 Add the ./src/eval.c to your build step(in the example the CMakeLists.txt and add it to add_executable) and the calculator can be compiled again, this time without errors.

 We added the traversal to the specification, but have not referenced it yet and thus will never be called.
-Reference it add by adding it as an action to the REPL phase, between the scanParse and print actions, in *src/calc.ccn*.
+Reference it by adding it as an action to the REPL phase, between the scanParse and print actions, in *src/calc.ccn*.

 We introduced and referenced a whole new traversal, let's implement the traversal now.
 The eval traversal evaluates the left and right children and then performs the operation on them.
-Since left and right are our children, we can use *TRAVchildren*:
+Since left and right are our children, we can use the *TRAVchildren* function, which traversal all the children of a node.

 .. code-block:: text